-9. Right, now hang onto your hat!
-Let's plot the predictions from your model to figure out how it really fits the data (and help us understand the output from the summary() function :).
-Here's a general recipe, using the predict() function.

-- plot the raw data, using a different colour for points from each FGRAZE level - for each FGRAZE level in turn: - create a sequence of LOGAREA from the minimum value to the maximum within the grazing level (unless you wish to predict outside the range of observed values, probably best not too!). - store it in a data frame (e.g. dat4pred) containing the variables FGRAZE and LOGAREA.
-Remember that FGRAZE is a factor, so its value need to be placed in quotes. - Create a vector of predicted bird abundances using our new dataframe using the predict() function. - Add the predicted to your plot using the lines() function with the appropriate colours.
+- 9. Right, now hang onto your hat!
+Let's plot the predictions from your model to figure out how it really fits the data (and help us understand the output from the summary() function:).
+Here's a general recipe, using the predict() function. - plot the raw data, using a different colour for points from each FGRAZE level - for each FGRAZE level in turn: - create a sequence of LOGAREA from the minimum value to the maximum within the grazing level (unless you wish to predict outside the range of observed values, probably best not too!). - store it in a data frame (i.e. dat4pred) containing the variables FGRAZE and LOGAREA.
+Remember that FGRAZE is a factor, so its value need to be placed in quotes (i.e. FGRAZE = "1"). - Create a vector of predicted bird abundances using our new dataframe (dat4pred) using the predict() function. - Add the predicted values to the plot using the lines() function with the appropriate colour (same points colour for each FGRAZE level above).

-See the script below, for one of many ways of doing this.
+See the solutions for one of many ways of doing this.
 Now this might seem like a huge amount of code just to plot your predicted values (and admittedly it is!) but most of the code is just repeated for each level of graze.
 Just work through it slowly and logically and hopefully it will make sense (please ask if you are confused).
-I will also show you some alternative (easier?) ways to do this below.
+I will also show you some alternative (easier?) ways to do this in the solutions.